+356-2033-01-78

 Getting residence permits for family reunification

-We assist in obtaining residence permits for family members not included in the initial application, such as new spouses, children, or sons- and daughters-in-law.
+We assist in obtaining residence permits for family members not included in the initial application, such as new spouses, children, or children-in-law.

-We assist in cases of lost residence permits card or address changes.
+We assist in cases of lost residence permit cards or address changes.
 We prepare and submit the necessary documents and help obtain a new residence permit card.

 Selecting a property to buy and conducting the deal